This post has 7 fun St. Patrick’s Day kitchen decor ideas! Gotta love easy St. Patrick’s Day decorating!

-My brother Stephen and Cathie got us those cute “Irish I were drunk” glasses.
+My brother Stephen and Cathie got us those cute ‘Irish I were drunk’ glasses.

 5. Green beads everywhere

-You’ll see a lot more of these when I share the St. Patrick’s Day living room, but they work sooo well everywhere!
+You’ll see a lot more of these when I share the St. Patrick’s Day living room, but they work so well everywhere!

 6. Paper shamrocks

 I mentioned this last year, but my parents used to have an annual St. Patrick’s Day party, which is where we got the idea.

 My parents had a lot of St. Patrick’s Day decor that we’ve inherited, including these paper shamrocks I have taped up on all the windows.

 Oakley always follows me around when I’m moving stuff around decorating and then taking pictures.

-It just hopped right in my cart!
+It just hopped right in my cart.
 Kalen thought it was real when he first saw it, it really looks great!